 Mr. Barton is heard as the romantic lead, Raoul, Vicomte de Chagny, on the original London cast album of Andrew Lloyd Webber's The Phantom of the Opera.
 He played the role on the West End and on Broadway and would eventually graduate to play the fourth Phantom on Broadway (March 19 Dec.
 1, 1990).
 He also covered the lead in Los Angeles briefly.
 His college-sweetheart wife, Phantom production dance supervisor Denny Berry, survives him.
-Recent credits include the lead role of Count von Krolock in the European world premiere of Jim Steinman and Roman Polanski's Dance of the Vampires (Tanz der Vampire).
+Recent credits include the lead role of Count von Krolock in the European world premiere of Jim Steinman and Roman Polanski's Dance of the Vampires ( Tanz der Vampire).
 He is also heard on a cast album of that aborning show.
 He also played Bellini in Jones and Schmidt's Mirette at Goodspeed Opera House and was Boris Lermontov in Jule Styne's The Red Shoes on Broadway.
 He was the Beast in the European premiere of Disney's Beauty and the Beast.

 His 1988 Playbill bio stated that he was an Arkansas native but a "naturalized Texan" who attended the University of Texas as a multi-scholarship student, where he appeared in over 30 production before moving to Switzerland to join the Stadt Theater St. Gallen with wife Berry, a choreographer.
 According to fan sites, they have one son, Edward, who was born in Vienna.

+Mr. Barton appeared as Munkustrap in Cats in Vienna, as Magaldi in Hal Prince's production of Evita in Munich, and in Jesus Christ Superstar in Vienna and Berlin.
 His varied work in the U.S. and Europe — TV, concerts, Brecht-Weill revivals, plays, readings, smash musicals — inspired his followers to create international fan clubs and websites.